microsoft/confidential-aci-attestation/readme.md

 These sample values were captured on an C-ACI instance running a version of the container defined in [compose.yml](compose.yml) with the [allow_all.rego](examples/security_policies/allow_all.rego) security policy.

-You can also run the verification code against a generated report, just ensure to format of the attestation (which follows the `get_attestation_` part of the binary name).
+You can also run the verification code against a generated report, just ensure the format of the attestation (which follows the `get_attestation_` part of the binary name) matches between `get_` and `verify_`.
 For example:

 ```
 attestation=$(./build/get_attestation_ccf "example-report-data")